mohdrizwankhan3333/DA-Case-Studies/README.md

 # 🚀 Python Data Analytics Portfolio

-“Decoding data.
+Decoding data.
 Delivering insights.
-Driving impact. — one project at a time.*
+Driving impact. — one project at a time.

 Welcome to my curated collection of **Python-powered data analytics 20+ projects**.
 Each project is a full journey — from messy datasets to meaningful insights — showcasing **data cleaning, exploration, visualization, and interpretation**.